vuw-research-computing/raapoi-docs/README.md

 	_Note: ```clean``` overwrites and cleans existing ```/site``` directory._

-1. (Optional) To see changes locally, use
+1. (Optional) To see changes locally, use:

 	```mkdocs serve```